-The Freedom Presentation Ceremony is a wonderful, historic ceremony that it is worth inviting your friends and family to attend.
+The Freedom Admission Ceremony is a wonderful, historic ceremony and you can invite your friends and family to attend.
 It is also usual to invite your Proposer and Seconder.
 No special dress is required (a Lounge Suit is adequate) and photographs are permitted (so don't forget your camera).